openaps/AndroidAPSdocs/docs/EN/Getting-Started/Screenshots.md

 ### Slow carb absorption

-As of version 2.4, AAPS warns if slow carb absorption is detected.
-There will be an additional text on the confirmation screen after calculator usage.
-The risk is that COB would be overestimated and to much insulin might be given.
+As of version 2.4, AAPS warns you if slow carb absorption is detected.
+There will be an additional hint on the confirmation screen after usage of bolus wizard.
+It will warn you against overdosing if AndroidAPS detects faster carb absorption of a previous meal than estimated from algorythm (maybe because of activity or wrong factors).

 ![Slow carb absorption](../images/Calculator_SlowCarbAbsorbtion.png)

-In this example 41% of time [min_5m_carbimpact](..//Configuration/Config-Builder.html?highlight=min_5m_carbimpact#absorption-settings) was used instead of value calculated from deviations.

-In this case you should think about pressing "Cancel" and calculate again with COB unticked.
-If from your manual calculation you see the need for a correction bolus enter it manually.
+In this example, 41% of time the carb absorption was calculated by the [min_5m_carbimpact](..//Configuration/Config-Builder.html?highlight=min_5m_carbimpact#absorption-settings) instead of the value calculated from deviations.
+In this case maybe you are having less carbs on board (COB) than calculated by the algorythm.
+So you should think about pressing "Cancel" and calculate again with COB unticked.
+If you need a correction bolus as well, enter it manually please.
 But be careful not to overdose!

 ## Insulin Profile